vitejs/vite/docs/guide/troubleshooting.md

 In Node.js <=22, ESM files cannot be loaded by [`require`](https://nodejs.org/docs/latest-v22.x/api/esm.html#require) by default.

-While it may work in Node.js >22 and in other runtimes, we still recommend converting your config to ESM by either:
+While it may work using [`--experimental-require-module`](https://nodejs.org/docs/latest-v22.x/api/modules.html#loading-ecmascript-modules-using-require), or Node.js >22, or in other runtimes, we still recommend converting your config to ESM by either:

 - adding `"type": "module"` to the nearest `package.json`
 - renaming `vite.config.js`/`vite.config.ts` to `vite.config.mjs`/`vite.config.mts`